marcellafarias/cypress-api-test/README.md

 ```sh
 $ npm run cypress:open
 ```
-Or to run all tests from the CLI and generate reports:
+Or to run all tests from the CLI and generate screenshots/videos evidence:
 ```sh
 $ npm run cypress:run
 ```
-#### Reports:
+### Reports:
-After each ***cypress:run*** a report with videos evidences is automatically generated, located at the reports file and videos file.
+After each ***cypress:run*** a report with screenshots and videos evidences is automatically generated, located at the reports file and videos file.
 - - -